top of page

 Dr. Rebecca Wheater

-Honorary Secretary / General Practitioner
+Honorary Secretary, SHARP / General Practitioner

 GP with an interest in cardiology and respiratory medicine.
 GP Rep on Angus Adult Protection Committee.
 SRU Referee and International Time Keeper in my spare time, practising what I preach by keeping active.
 Trained under Dr TS Callaghan in Angus, when I learned how to do echocardiograms and had my own echo list at Arbroath infirmary in 2000-2001.
 Member of SHARP since 2001, Chair 2018/19.
 Member of the Angus CHP Cardiovascular Clinical Working Group from 2001, Chair from 2004-2016, during which I helped to deliver cardiovascular education at PLT and SHARP events.
 I was Angus Rep on the Tayside Cardiovascular MCN from 2010-2012, when I was Clinical Director for Angus CHP.
 GP on the SIGN Guideline 148 Acute Coronary Syndrome update in 2016.